 If you use Drupal Views or Panels, you can get more fine-grained in your cache settings.
 The caching on each individual block can be customized as well.

 3. Optimize your website to work with different devices and browsers.

 You can no longer only optimize speed for desktops.
-With 60% of online traffic coming from mobile devices, a mobile responsive website is imperative.
+Since more than 50% of online traffic now comes from mobile devices, a mobile responsive website is imperative.
 All of the things that you do to speed up your website will help, of course.
 There are also things that you can do specifically to make your website more responsive for mobile devices.

 Drupal Core has the ability to automatically resize images and serve the right image for any situation.
 It can scale them, crop them, and much more.
 Consistent image sizes help reduce the bandwidth required to load a particular web page with a large number of images.

 5. Use a Content Distribution Network (CDN) with Drupal